 After that, it's all easy!
 Here's a very basic, simple recipe or set of instructions for making barbecue sauce pulled chicken.

 3 to 4 pounds boneless skinless chicken thighs, or a mix of thighs and breasts

 2 (or more) cloves garlic, minced

 2 teaspoons salt

 Freshly ground black pepper

-12 (1 1/2 cups) ounces barbecue sauce, store-bought or homemade, plus more for serving
+1 1/2 cups (12 ounces) barbecue sauce, store-bought or homemade, plus more for serving

 Heat the oven to 325°F. Remove the chicken from its packaging and pat it dry.

 In a Dutch oven or heavy pot (with a lid) heat a drizzle of olive oil over medium heat.
 Cook the onion and garlic for 5 minutes or until quite soft.
-Add the smoked paprka and stir.
-Add the chicken piece by piece, stirring to mix well with the onion.
+Add the smoked paprika and stir.
+Add the chicken one piece at a time, stirring to mix well with the onion.
 Stir in the salt and a few generous grinds of black pepper.
 Pour in the barbecue sauce and bring to a simmer.
 Turn off the heat.

 Slow Cooker Instructions: